ManuelRausch/BayesDiffIRT/paper.md

 The diffIRT package provides R functions to fit the Q-diffusion and the D-Diffusion model using maximim likelihood estimation [@molenaar_2015].

+# Statement of the field

+# Software design

+# Research impact statement

 ## Contact